I’ve seen too many people lose critical software because they didn’t take storage seriously.

 Your installer works fine today.
 Six months from now?
 It might be garbage.

 I had a client who stored critical software on an external hard drive in their office closet.
-When they needed it two years later, the file wouldn’t even open.
+Two years passed.
+When they needed it, the file wouldn’t open.
 The bits had literally degraded.

 Unauthorized Access & IP Theft